primoburner/primoburner-wiki/_sources/primoburner-for-cpp/getting-started-macos.md

 ---
 title: Getting Started - macOS
 metadata:
-    description: Steps to configure your environment for AVBlocks development on macOS.
+    description: Steps to configure your environment for PrimoBurner development on macOS.
 taxonomy:
     category: docs
 ---

 # Getting Started - macOS

-Steps to configure your environment for AVBlocks development on macOS.
+Steps to configure your environment for PrimoBurner development on macOS.